aarohivohra-hub/post-party-pulse/README.md

 # Post-Party Pulse — MVP Prototype

-A clickable front-end prototype of **Partiful’s Post-Party Pulse** feature: lightweight, positive post-event feedback for casual hosts.
+A clickable front-end prototype of **Partiful’s Post-Party Pulse** feature: designed to help hosts understand how their events went — and to learn from them — through lightweight reflections and aggregated insights.
 No backend, database, or auth — mock data and in-memory/localStorage only.

 ## How to run